 Crude oil, natural gas, and the S&P 500 Index

-The Energy Select Sector SPDR ETF (XLE) fell 1.5% between April 7 and April 13, 2017.
-It was the fourth-largest loser among the sector SPDR ETFs.
-The fall in XLE despite the rise in crude oil because of the 1.3% fall in ExxonMobil (XOM) and 2.5% fall in Chevron(CVX).
-Together, these two stocks account for ~31.9% of XLE
+The Energy Select Sector SPDR ETF (XLE) fell 1.8% from March 17–24, 2017.
+It was the second-largest loser among the sector SPDR ETFs.
+The fall in XLE corresponds to the fall in oil prices.

-Last week, the S&P 500 Index closed at 2,328.95.
-In the past four trading sessions, crude oil and the S&P 500 Index moved in the same direction two times on a closing price basis.
-Natural gas and the S&P 500 Index moved in the same direction in only one instance.
+Last week, the S&P 500 Index closed at 2,343.98.
+In the past five trading sessions, crude oil and the S&P 500 Index moved in the same direction three times on a closing price basis.
+Natural gas and the S&P 500 Index moved in the same direction in none of the instances.

-The correlation between crude oil and the S&P 500 was 74.2% while the correlation between natural gas and the S&P 500 was -68.2% during the week.
-However, the correlation between natural gas and the S&P 500 during that short period isn’t useful because natural gas–weighted stocks are less aligned to natural gas price movements.
-Energy accounts for 6.6% of the S&P 500 Index.
+The correlation between crude oil and the S&P 500 was 65.0%.
+The correlation between natural gas and the S&P 500 was -46.5%.
+However, the correlation between natural gas and the S&P 500 during that short period isn’t useful because natural gas–weighted stocks are less aligned to natural gas’s price movements.

-Sentiment in one market can impact securities and commodities in other markets.
-In the past, weakness in the crude oil market caused equity markets to fall and vice versa.
-Crude oil can also drive sentiment in natural gas–heavy stocks.
+However, the sentiment in the broader financial and commodity markets globally could impact securities and commodities across the markets.
+In the past, a weakness in the crude oil market caused equity markets to fall due to fear.